 10 estimated gridded emissions of all the sources involved in that section and then compute the total sum per grid cell.
 Once this operation is finished, resulting emissions are dumped into corresponding section of the output file.

-Figure 9: Computational times [s] obtained from the scalability test performed with HERMESv3_BU.
+Figure 9: Computational times [s] obtained from the scalability test performed with HERMESv3_BU over Spain.
 Each line represents the amount of time needed to complete the emission estimation process of each pollutant sector as a function of the number of processors used (X-axis, represented with a base 2 logarithmic scale).

 5